-- 32. The incentive contains two elements; the Price Performance Measure (PPM) and the Linepack Performance Measure (LPM) and was set for eight years commencing 1st April 2013. - 33.
+- 33. The incentive contains two elements; the Price Performance Measure (PPM) and the Linepack Performance Measure (LPM) and was set for eight years commencing 1st April 2013. - 34.
 The price element incentivises National Grid to execute any residual balancing trades at prices that are in a small range compared to the System Average Price (SAP) for the day.
 The PPM is defined as the difference between the highest and lowest prices at which National Grid trades divided by SAP.
-The target for 2015/16 is a price spread of 1.5% of SAP. - 34.
+The target is a price spread of 1.5% of SAP. - 35.
 The linepack element incentivises National Grid to minimise any changes between starting and closing NTS linepack over a gas day (i.e. to achieve a balance between the supply and demand on the gas day).
 This is intended to ensure that any system imbalances are resolved on the relevant day, so that the costs of resolving any imbalances are targeted to those responsible for the imbalance.
-The target for 2015/16 is a linepack change of 2.8mcm. - 35.
+The target is a linepack change of 2.8mcm. - 36.
 The PPM and LPM each have their own incentive structures, which apply to each gas day in the year.
 The structure for the PPM is shown below.